paukstelis/Octoprint-Cancelobject/README.md

 * Please note that the way that Cura does supports means that ALL supports are placed into an object called `NONMESH`.
 Cancelling an object will not cancel its supports.
 * Do not use stl files that have non-ASCII characters.
 This will confuse all current versions of Marlin.
 * Is is a good idea to add `;MESH:ENDGCODE` at the start of your ending gcode script.
-### PrusaSlicer/Slic3r PE (1.42 alpha and future versions)
+### PrusaSlicer/SuperSlicer
 * Enable `Label objects` in the Output section
 * Object names can be modified in the object list in the right panel.
-Note, this only works for objects that are imported independently, not on copies of objects.
+Note, this only works for objects that are imported independently, not on copies/clones of objects.
 * For the end custom GCODE, include at the start: `; printing object ENDGCODE`
 ### Slic3r
 * Use the current development build snapshot: https://dl.slic3r.org/dev/